-Lumsden Beach Camp follows the Saskatchewan Camping Association Accreditation Standards and ensures there is a maximum of eight campers per counselor for 8 years of age or older and six campers per counselor for under 8 years of age.
+Lumsden Beach Camp follows the Saskatchewan Camping Association Accreditation Standards and ensures there is a maximum of eight campers per cabin leasder for 8 years of age or older and six campers per cabin leader for under 8 years of age.

-Lumsden Beach Camp counselors are carefully screened.
+Lumsden Beach Camp cabin leaders (formally counsellors) are carefully screened.
 We hire only qualified individuals.
 We look for students that have experience working with children, are pursuing careers working with children, have a clear criminal record, first aid training and have excellent references.
-The counselors are under the supervision of the camp director.
+The cabin leaders are under the supervision of the camp director.

 Registration typically opens each year on March 1.
 Summer camps do fill up quickly with some sessions being full by early April.
 The easiest, quickest and most secure way to register is online.
 Our registration system will be updated as camps become full.
 If this is the case, please contact us about the waitlist.

 Lumsden Beach Camp is not able to provide additional care before or after regular Summer Camp hours.
 Camp times also vary, check your registration confirmation.